Jumarlo85/Snake-Game-Project/README.md

 create function to

 # Snake JS and Input.js
 create export SNAKE_SPEEND movement and snake body for size with array of x: and y: than import to game.
-Create addListner with 'keydown' and array inputDirection for snake movement. when  entering the lastInputDirection the snake would not  move with with thr arrow keys.
+Create addListner with 'keydown' and array inputDirection for snake movement. when  entering the lastInputDirection the snake would not move with with thr arrow keys, I was able tio fix thr issue duee to the brace or brakets missing from the array.